 - Introduction to patch management in the IACS environment

-- Security risk assessment and system design introduction
+- Introduction to security risk assessment for system design

 Exercise

-- Packet Capture (PCAP) Live Capture Analysis (Note: this hands-on exercise is only available for the in-person classroom-format.
-The exercise will be presented as a demonstration for all online course formats.)
+Note: this hands-on exercise is only available for the in-person classroom-format.
+The exercise will be presented as a demonstration for all online course formats.

 Standards